openebs-archive/openebs-docs/docs/operations.md

 ### Creating a cStor Snapshot

-**Pre-requisites:** A sample yaml specification and the pvc name
+**Pre-requisites:** A sample YAML specification and the pvc name

-- Copy the following yaml specification into a file called *snapshot.yaml* or download it from  <a href="https://raw.githubusercontent.com/openebs/openebs/master/k8s/ci/maya/snapshot/cstor/snapshot.yaml" target="_blank">here</a>
+- Copy the following YAML specification into a file called *snapshot.yaml* or download it from  <a href="https://raw.githubusercontent.com/openebs/openebs/master/k8s/ci/maya/snapshot/cstor/snapshot.yaml" target="_blank">here</a>

 - ```
   apiVersion: volumesnapshot.external-storage.k8s.io/v1